wp-cli/handbook/running-commands-remotely.md

 You don't need to SSH into machines, change directories, and generally spend a full minute to get to a given WordPress install, you can just let WP-CLI know what machine to work with and it knows how to make the actual connection.

 Additionally, alias groups let you register groups of aliases.
-If I want to run a command against both configured example sites, I can use a group like `@both`:
+If you want to run a command against both configured example sites, you can use a group like `@both`:

 ```
 # Run the update check on both environments